eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Shortest Palindrome(Algorithm*, very hard!)
 * Anagram related.
   - [Leetcode] Group Anagrams(Algorithms*).
 The key is to find out how to uniquely represent the anagrams.
 The robust way is to use the sorted string, but in some cases the counting array, or even the product of prime numbers could work too.
+* Parsing.
+  Processing substring using an inner loop is usually a robust way.
+If this is done for certain characters only, consider doing it when only that condition is satisfied.
+An alternative way is do this for any case and break out when the condition is not satisfied and then continue handling other cases in the same iteration.
+The latter way might be simpler but requires more thought and could be less robust if different cases require different handling.
+So try the former way to be on the safe side.
+  - [InterviewBit] Pretty Json(Best Algorithm** and Best Implementation**).
+Remember the best implementation logic.
+Also the edge case when '}' or ']' is followed by ','.
+For this recursive-like parsing problems, stack is often needed if the previous context value cannot be restored.
+But for this problem the previous value can easily be restored so using just a variable to store the current context value is enough.
+  The Json value could be a string, number, null, another json object, or an array object.
+The Json object is comprised of key-value pairs, while the array object is comprised of values.
+This problem just involves four cases as is shown in the code.

 ## Linked List